 - High school diploma or equivalent

-- Successful completion of any developmental courses as indicated by score(s) earned on the ASSET test
+- Successful completion of any developmental courses as indicated by scores(s) earned on the ACCUPLACER test

 State Board Pass Rates for SIC Cosmetology Students: